Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

     ./step-7-organize-iss-sensors.ps1 <your-digitaltwins-name> <your-resource-group-name>

->☕  this script takes a while to run - so you'll want to go and get a cup of tea or something).
+>☕  This script takes a while to run - so you'll want to go and get another cup of tea or something.

 This will create a new twin for each disicpline and add the sensors to those twins and should look something like this.